leifsahyun/mapmaker/README.md

 type string : Mime type of image to return.
 Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return an application/octet-stream of doubles describing the noise.
 Supported image types are image/bmp, image/png, image/jpeg.
 Default value 'data'

+### GET /api/rivers

+Simulates drainage over an area to produce a map of rivers and lakes.
+Traces flow from rainfall in each pixel downhill until a minima is reached to produce river traces.
+When returning a data stream, rivers and lakes are returned separately.
+Call with type='lakes' or 'saturation' to get lake data; anything else returns river data.

+**Optional Parameters**

+x int : X-coordinate of top-left corner of noise.
+Default value 0

+y int : Y-coordinate of top-left corner of noise.
+Default value 0

+width int : Width of noise in pixels.
+Default value 500

+height int : Height of noise in pixels.
+Default value 500

+seed string : Noise randomness seed.
+Default value 'seed'

+type string : Mime type of image to return.
+Type must be url encoded as a parameter, replacing '/' with '%2F'. 'data', 'buffer' or unsupported types will return an application/octet-stream of doubles describing the noise.
+Supported image types are image/bmp, image/png, image/jpeg.
+Calling with 'lakes' will return a stream of lake data.
+Default value 'data'.